zelaki/presentations/vdm.md

 <div style="text-align: left;">

-Since $x_t$ is available as input to the model, we can choose the parameterization:
+We can choose the parameterization:
 </div>